johnnovak/johnnovak.site/blog/_posts/2016-11-13-a-minimalist-openbox-desktop-for-vim-freaks.md

 next two months...
 Just take a look at [my dotfiles](https://github.com/johnnovak/dotfiles) if you're interested, or better yet, clone/download the repo and run `install.sh` to set it up on your system.
-The installer assumes a vanilla [Crunchbang++ 1.0](https://crunchbangplusplus.org/) with some extra packages.
 The second part of this article provides detailed instructions on how to set up the whole thing from scratch into a new VirtualBox VM (mostly for my own reference, but perhaps others will find it useful too).

 ### Navigation